How the application process works

 - participate in information, orientation, interview, or testing sessions

-- successfully complete, at the required level, a written and spoken second-language proficiency test, administered by the College
+- successfully complete, at the required level, a written and spoken second-language proficiency test

 - submit the results of a criminal record check through the Canadian Police Information Centre